Xiaotian-Shawn-Wang/EV-Sharing-Simulation/README.md

 2. Download all files to your local machine.
 To run the simulation, launch simulation_display_V1 and upload data files about station locations and demands.
 Please refer to files in "Data" folder for the data format.
-To have a clean web-application view, click the "Voila" tab in the tool bar.

 3. Files list:
 simulation_structure_V1.ipynb    structure definition;